Learn Everything You Need to Know About These Common Firewood Terms!

 What is Kiln-Dried Firewood?

 Moreover, kiln-dried firewood is much easier to use than seasoned wood.
 Because of the low moisture, it’s simple to light.
 So, you’ll get a fire that lights fast and burns longer and hotter!
-It’s also cleaner and smells better than seasoned wood.

-Here at Lumberjacks, we specialize in premium kiln-dried firewood for cooking, camping or relaxing by the fireplace.
+At Lumberjacks, we specialize in premium kiln-dried firewood for cooking, camping or relaxing by the fireplace.
 We only sell kiln-dried wood because we want the best experience for our customers.

 3 Terms Related to Types of Firewood

-Did you know that some types of wood burn better than others?
+Did you know some types of wood burn better than others?
 One type of wood might also work better in your fireplace than your fire pit.

 - Hardwood